-Fig.3.
-Calibration particle diameter as a function of UHSAS-2 (not thermodenuded) bin number for particles composed of PSL, $(NH_4)2SO_4$, DOS and limonene ozonolysis products.
+Figure 3.
+Calibration particle diameter as a function of UHSAS-2 (not thermodenuded) bin number for particles composed of PSL, $(NH_4)2SO_4$ , DOS, and limonene ozonolysis products.
+Solid lines represent fits to the data.
 Uncertainties are shown for $(NH_4)2SO_4$ and PSL but are often obscured by the symbols.